 But if your asthma doesn’t stay under control with any type of treatment, this means your asthma is severe.
 Severe asthma may also mean you need high doses of inhaled corticosteroids or long-term oral corticosteroids in addition to other daily medications.

-Some doctors have differing opinions on what should be considered severe asthma.
-The World Health Organization puts severe asthma into three different categories.
+Some doctors have differing opinions on the definition of severe asthma.
+In 2010, the World Health Organization put severe asthma into three different categories:

 - untreated asthma

 While severe asthma can be difficult to treat, it’s still possible to get it under control.
 Keep reading to learn the symptoms of severe asthma, signs of an attack, and treatments to manage your condition.

 The symptoms of severe asthma are similar to the symptoms of mild to moderate asthma.
 But severe asthma symptoms tend to be more intense, potentially life threatening, and difficult to control with asthma treatments.

 Signs and symptoms of severe asthma may include: